duckduckgo/privacy-reference-tests/global-privacy-control/README.md

 - `expectGPCHeader` - boolean - if we expect GPC header to be included with given request
 - `expectHeaderName` - string - expected name of the GPC header
 - `expectHeaderValue` - string - expected value of the GPC header
-- `expectJavaScriptToBeTrue` - string - JavaScript code that can be evaluated
+- `expectJavaScriptToBeTrue` - string - JavaScript code that, when evaluated in given context, should return `true`

 ## Pseudo-code implementation